mathis4612/portifolio_mathis/_projects/Systems.md

 The Honeywell turbofan adjusts its speed by modulating the motor current rather than using PWM or direct voltage control.
 Therefore, the appropriate input for the step response is the commanded speed signal, since this is the control variable that causes a sudden change in motor current.
 The step response is obtained by applying a step change in the speed command and recording the resulting fan speed over time.

-Unfortunately, we could not measure the rotating speed of the Honeywell fan nor read the input that the system is trying to achieve since the speeds are only described as “1, 2, 3” and we were not able to find information on the input voltages for these settings nor discern it from the dissection.
+Unfortunately, we could not measure the rotating speed of the Honeywell fan nor read the input that the system is trying to achieve, since the speeds are only described as “1, 2, 3” and we were not able to find information on the input voltages for these settings, nor discern them from the dissection.
 Nevertheless, we were able to use video recordings to find the settling times by comparing the time from turning the knob to achieving stable fan rotation.

 For speed 1: ts = 3.0 seconds